A Shooting by an ICE agent on the Northside injures 1, sparks hours of protest

 Members of the crowd collapse from the irritation of tear gas.
 Photo by Azhae’la Hanson

-Victor Gaten got in front of ICE agents, asking the crowd to not escalate tensions.
+Victor Gaten got in front of ICE agents, asking the crowd not to escalate tensions.
 Photo by David Pierini

 An agent responds to tension between colleagues and protestors.
 Photo by Azhae’la Hansonh